-The purpose of this letter is to make you aware of an important milestone pertaining to the Seaford Avenue School, located at 2165 Seaford Avenue.
+The purpose of this letter is to inform you of an important milestone pertaining to the Seaford Avenue School located at 2165 Seaford Avenue.
 As you may or may not be aware, the Seaford School District owns five schools in the district including the Seaford Avenue School.

 This school, which was built in 1935, educated Seaford’s students until June 1981.
 In September 1981 all of the district’s elementary students were reassigned to the Harbor and Manor Elementary Schools.
 Once it was no longer used for the education of Seaford’s children, the school was leased to Five Towns College for 10 years beginning in September 1982 and then to Nassau BOCES from 1992 through 2010.

 The rental of the building from 1982 until 2010 generated annual revenue for the district and became part of the revenue stream when developing the district’s annual operating budget each year.
 When BOCES, our last tenant, consolidated its operations a few years back and no longer needed the use of the Seaford Avenue School, they vacated the building and thus the district’s revenue stream was reduced by approximately $400,000 annually.
 For the last two years, with no rental income, the building remained vacant and cost the taxpayers approximately $100,000 per year for regular maintenance, security, insurance, and other miscellaneous expenses.